mklan/colorPicker/README.md

 # colorPicker
 a javascript color picker.
-Just click on your source (image, video, canvas) and retrieve the rgb values of the pixel
+Just click on your source (image, video, canvas) and retrieve the rgb values of the pixel or call the `getColor(x,y)` method.

 ## Installation